What you leave behind is not what is engraved in stone monuments, but what is woven into the lives of others.

 Obituary

-Andrew Francis Perrin, born on December 31, 1964, in Pontefract, West Yorkshire, has left an indelible mark on all who knew him.
+Andrew Francis Perrin, born on December 31, 1964, in Huddersfield, West Yorkshire, has left an indelible mark on all who knew him.
 Andy departed from this world on December 22, 2024 at Whipps Cross Hospital, just shy of his 60th birthday, of Glioblastoma and Pulmonary Embolism.
 Andrew is remembered fondly for his wit, intelligence, beautiful character, handsome features and his creativity.

 A man of many talents, Andrew possessed a unique ability to blend sarcasm with a genuine warmth that endeared him to friends and family alike.
 Those who had the pleasure of engaging in conversation with him were often left both amused and enlightened by his dry sense of humour and sharp intellect.